spidernukleo/allvideodownloader/README.md

 made with pyrogram and redis

-trying to understand how to download everything directly from the source without using external libraries by now implemented: YOUTUBE to do: TIKTOK, INSTAGRAM, X
+trying to understand how to download everything directly from the source without using external libraries by now implemented: YOUTUBE, X (less or more)

+to do: TIKTOK, INSTAGRAM